green-coding-solutions/website/content/jobs/green-software-developer.md

 To get an idea how this would look like have a look at our [repository for demo applications](https://github.com/green-coding-berlin/example-applications) (mostly web applications at the moment) and our documentation on [Example applications](https://docs.green-coding.org/docs/prologue/example-applications/) and [containerization of applications](https://docs.green-coding.org/docs/measuring/containerizing-applications/).
 Also check out our [Showcases](https://www.green-coding.org/showcases), [CO2 Formulas for digital products](https://www.green-coding.org/co2-formulas) and our [Green Metrics Dashboard](https://metrics.green-coding.org) to get an idea of how the raw metrics will be presented.

-Most of our tooling is written in script langauges like Python or Node.
+Most of our tooling is written in script languages like Python or Node.
 Most of the low-level measurement software is written in C.

 ### Your qualification: